gruntwork-io/terragrunt/docs/_docs/02_features/debugging.md

 ## Example configurations for trace collection

+Collection of examples how to configure Terragrunt to emit traces and metrics in OpenTelemetry format.

-Example traces collection with Jaeger:
+### Example traces collection with Jaeger
 * Start a Jaeger instance with docker:
 ```bash
 docker run --rm --name jaeger -e COLLECTOR_OTLP_ENABLED=true -p 16686:16686 -p 4317:4317 -p 4318:4318 jaegertracing/all-in-one:1.54.0